obedtandadjaja/maze_generator/README.md

 You can see the live demo at https://obedtandadjaja.github.com/maze_generator.html

-Feel free to use the copy and use the code.
+Feel free to copy and use the code.